djdrysdale/digital-garden/posts/ahrens-how-to-take-smart-notes-summary.md

 categories:
   - "bookshelf"
   - "pkm"
-description: A summary and review of Sönke Ahrens’ _How to Take Smart Notes_
+description: "A summary and review of Sönke Ahrens’ _How to Take Smart Notes_"
 ---